kaje94/slek-link/libs/gorm/README.md

 # slek-link: gorm

-This workspace contains gorm models as well as the DB migration script needed for Slke-link
+This workspace contains gorm models as well as the DB migration script needed for Slek-link

 ### Directory Structure